osmandapp/web/main/docs/user/plugins/trip-recording.md

 For *Stop / Save / Pause*:

-- To stop the recording, tap the corresponding button in the [Distance/Start-Stop widget](#distance-start-stop) widget dialog box.
+- To stop the recording, tap the corresponding button in the [Distance/Start-Stop widget](#distance-start-stop) dialog box.
 - In the *Android version*, you can stop recording by tapping the *Trip recording* main menu item.
 - To stop or save a recording track, go to *<Translate android="true" ids="shared_string_menu,shared_string_my_places"/>* *→* [*<Translate android="true" ids="shared_string_gpx_files"/> tab*](../personal/myplaces.md#tracks) and tap the appropriate button in the **Currently recording track** field.
 - Use the [Quick Action](../widgets/quick-action.md#add-and-delete-actions) buttons to save, pause, start a new segment, or finish recording a trip.
 Go to *Menu → Configure screen → Custom buttons → Quick action → Add action → [My Places](../widgets/quick-action.md#my-places)* and add one or more quick action buttons.